PeggyJV/testnets/chardonnay/README.md

 # Chardonney testnet

-The following describes what is required for a single VM that will act as a validator in the `sommelier` chardonney testnet.
+The following describes what is required for a single VM that will act as a validator in the `sommelier` chardonnay testnet.
 This testnet will involve upgrading from `sommelier` 6.0.0 to _, so we will first be installing the earlier binary.
 We will later be replacing our usage of `steward` with `steward` as this is the same transition the validators will be going through.

 Use a recent Ubuntu image when creating your VM.